-In 2020, of all infants who died from non-medical causes, 90 percent were related to the infant's sleep environment.
-Another way to look at it, is that we are losing one infant every two and a half days to deaths that could have been easily prevented.
+In 2021, of all infants who died from non-medical causes, 81 percent were related to the infant's sleep environment.
+Another way to look at it, is that we are losing one infant every four days to deaths that could have been easily prevented.